google/WebFundamentals/src/site/_en/fundamentals/look-and-feel/animations/custom-easing.markdown

 <script src="http://cdnjs.cloudflare.com/ajax/libs/gsap/latest/TweenMax.min.js"></script>
 {% endhighlight %}

 Once that’s in place you can call TweenMax against your element and tell it which properties you’d like, along with any easing you’d like.
-There are a ton of easing:
+There are a ton of easing options that you can use; the code below uses an elastic ease-out:

 {% highlight javascript %}
 var box = document.getElementById('my-box');